Crane1195/CL-FW/README.md

 * Actions: A detailed list of the actions you are performing
 * Expected behavior: What you expect to occur
 * Actual behavior: What is actually occuring

+If your post does not have all of this information, or it is not descriptive enough, it will be closed.

 ## License
 CL-FW is licenced under the GNU GPL Version 3.
 [See the included LICENSE file for details](https://github.com/Crane1195/CL-FW/blob/main/LICENSE).